freenas/docker-images/monero/README.md

 # Monero - anonymous digital currency

-uses the official build from the Monero team
+based on kannix/monero-full-node with freenas additions

 ## Parameters

 * `18080` - port required to access the app
 * `18081` - port required to access the app
-* `/root/.bitmonero` - contains the settings and blockchain database - can be larger
+* `/root/.bitmonero` - contains the settings and blockchain database - can be large - a few GB